This guide lets you jump right into the action with minimal preparation.

 conda install -c conda-forge ford

-'s documentation, navigate to the folder containing doc.md
+To generate FSML's documentation, navigate to the folder containing doc.md and

 simply run: